 There are a few big supermarkets which are one bus ride away from Shunde Polytechnic.
-By supermarket I mean like a big Walmart or Tesco where you can buy groceries, kitchen equipment, clothes, etc.
+By supermarket, I mean like a big Walmart or Tesco.
+In these places, you can buy groceries, kitchen equipment, clothes, etc.

 Getting to RT Mart

 From the Front gate, do not cross the road.
-Take bus 312 till stop 大润发X站.
-X might be either A or B, either way it is the same.
+Take bus 312 to stop 大润发X站.
+X might be either A or B, either way, it is the same.
 It‘s the 2nd last stop on that line, in the direction you will be heading.

 To get there from the east gate, cross the road and catch bus 307 (heading North when you get on it).